surifirstpin/biplus_documentation/docs/GlobalFunctions.md

 ## Ability to adopt Javascript

-This functions supports all the native java script supported functions and also refer other global functions using " bi.Function_name."
+This functions supports all the native java script supported functions and also refer other global functions using                      ** bi.Function_name **( param1, param2, param3 ect).

 ## Edit Function